 These things are easy to accomplish with a bit of practice.
 The bad news is that to get the best results, you need to invest in the right equipment.
 Unlike in landscape photography in which even the most basic camera - in the right hands - can take breathtakingly awesome shots, to get good headshots, at a minimum you need the right kind of sensor and the right kind of lenses.
 The right kind of camera is one that has a large enough sensor to allow you to 1) get creative with your depth of field and 2) capture a reasonable dynamic range.
 The right lenses produce sharp images and allow you to shoot at very low f-stops like f/1.8 or f/2.

-The following photo was shot with a Canon 100D, an entry level DSLR camera, with a Canon f/1.8 50mm prime lens.
+The following photo was shot at Katsuren Castle in Okinawa with a Canon cropped sensor camera using an f/1.8 50mm prime lens.
 Lighting was provided by the sun and my assistant holding a silver reflector.
 Note that this photo obeys all the rules stated above.
 In particular, look at the sharpness of the eyes and compare this to the softness of the background.
 This photo worked out perfectly.
 It's not the sort of result you could get on a point-and-shoot or even with the standard 18-55mm kit lens that comes with the camera.

 Thanks for reading.